Vanguard Advisers, Inc.: Interactive advice tools

 There have been no material changes in VAI's advisory business, fees and compensation, disciplinary information, or other practices related to these services.

 Vanguard Advisers, Inc. ("VAI"), is a Pennsylvania corporation that provides investment advisory services to a wide variety of clients.
 VAI was incorporated in and has been in business since 1995.
 VAI is 100% owned by Goliath, Inc., a Delaware corporation.
 As such, VAI is an indirect, wholly owned subsidiary of The Vanguard Group, Inc. ("Vanguard"), the sponsor and manager of the Vanguard family of mutual funds, comprising The Vanguard Group of Investment Companies (the "Vanguard Funds"), which VAI typically recommends as investments.

-VAI provides investment advisory services through various interactive advice products including brochures and other reports and questionnaires (available in paper-based and electronic formats).
+VAI provides investment advisory services through various interactive advice products and tools.

-VAI has developed certain educational brochures designed for investors in 401(k) or 403(b) plans and state-sponsored 529 plans that may invest in Vanguard Funds.
+VAI has developed certain educational questionnaires designed for investors in state-sponsored 529 plans that may invest in Vanguard Funds.
 Users can refer to a brochure to obtain asset allocation suggestions, which are based on the user's answers to a questionnaire designed to gauge their risk tolerance, investment experience, and time horizon.

-The brochure suggests asset allocation models of stocks, bonds, and short-term reserves, along with, in some cases, portfolios of Vanguard Funds or non-Vanguard funds available through the users' 401(k) or 403(b) plans or state-sponsored 529 plan that can be used to implement the suggested allocations.
+The brochure suggests asset allocation models of stocks, bonds, and short-term reserves, along with, in some cases, portfolios of Vanguard Funds or non-Vanguard funds available through the users' state-sponsored 529 plan that can be used to implement the suggested allocations.
 The brochure does not provide comprehensive investment advice.
 The asset allocation suggestions may be limited to certain asset classes and may not be appropriate for other assets held by the investor.

 Online advisory tools